Getting started

 const tx = await bitcoin.transfer(amount, 'bc1q...')

-// Check fees and broadcast
+// Review recommended fees and broadcast

 const fees = tx.recommendedFees()